He has removed our sins as far from us as the east is from the west.” Psalm 103:12

-I find that sand spurs aren’t the only painful thing that loves to bump into our present.
+I find that sandspurs aren’t the only painful thing that love to bump into our present.
 Often, too often, unpleasant memories and regrets, sneak back into our lives and cause us pain all over again.
 Try as we may, sometimes, it seems they reattach themselves to us and we relive the whole hot mess again.
-It could be a similar situation or maybe a repeat performance but all the pain and remorse comes flooding back.
-I hate it, you hate I,t but how do we avoid it?
+It could be a similar situation or maybe a repeat performance, but all the pain and remorse come flooding back.
+I hate it, you hate it, but how do we avoid it?

-Well, I tried to avoid the sand spurs on my walk.
+Well, I tried to avoid the sandspurs on my walk.
 I saw them, I knew they were there, but in my rush, my determination to exercise, I simply didn’t give them the wide berth they deserved.
 I should have made it a higher priority.
-I realized that when I was later trying to remove them.
-When you sense, when you feel your ugly, painful past creeping into the present, do whatever it takes to change the scenario.
-Don’t allow yourself to pull to the “sand spurs” of past failures.
+I realized that when I was trying to remove them.
+When you sense or when you feel your ugly, painful past creeping into the present, do whatever it takes to change the scenario.
+Don’t allow yourself to relive the “sandspurs” of past failures.
 Trust me—they will attach themselves to your present with all their former pain.

 There is one more thing that is even more important than that.
 Should you find yourself reliving that regret, run straight into the arms of grace.
-Remember, relive the forgiveness that came after the failure.
-The Bible tells us that God casts our failures as far as the East is from the West.
-I love that because it doesn’t say as far as the North is from the South.
-You see if you go North long enough you will find the South.
-But not so with East from the West.
-You can travel East forever and never find the West.
+Remember and relive the forgiveness that came after the failure.
+The Bible tells us that God casts our failures as far as the east is from the west.
+I love that because it doesn’t say as far as the north is from the south.
+You see if you go north long enough you will find the south.
+But not so with east from the west.
+You can travel east forever and never find the west.
 And that dear friend, is what God does with our failures and sin if we ask Him for forgiveness and help.
 It is gone—outta here and that is real good news.

-Well, I couldn’t wait to show Judy my sand spurs, not because I liked them but because they reminded me of an important part of my past—the fact that I knew they were not going to be a permanent part of my future.
-I may have bumped into them, but I wasn’t going to live with them again.
+Well, I couldn’t wait to show Judy my sandspurs, not because I liked them but because they reminded me of an important part of my past and the fact that I knew they were not going to be a permanent part of my future.
+I may have bumped into them, but I wasn’t going to live with them.
 And that is a good thing.
-So as you are speed walking though life, remember to give your painful past a wide berth and keep Jesus close by your side.
+So, as you are speed walking through life, remember to give your painful past a wide berth and keep Jesus close by your side.
 You’ll find Him a mobile “rest stop,” there to make every step, every day survivable and “thrive-able.”
 And never forget, He’s got this.
+Bro.
+Dewayne